aparo/pyes/docs/guide/reference/query-dsl/wildcard-query.rst

 Wildcard Query
 ==============

-Matches documents that have fields matching a wildcard expression.
+Matches documents that have fields matching a wildcard expression (*not analyzed*).
 Supported wildcards are *****, which matches any character sequence (including the empty one), and **?**, which matches any single character.
 Note this query can be slow, as it needs to iterate over many terms.
 In order to prevent extremely slow wildcard queries, a wildcard term should not start with one of the wildcards ***** or **?**.
 The wildcard query maps to Lucene **WildcardQuery**.

 .. code-block:: js